-- 5.8.1 The following mitigation measures will be implemented during the construction phase to minimise any potential exposure to contaminated soils or groundwater: - Site workers should wear gloves, masks and other protective clothing where exposure to vapour or contaminated soil may be encountered; - Contaminated materials should be removed with bulk earth movers to prevent human contact: - Adequate washing facilities should be provided and smoking/eating should be prohibited in the area; - Contaminated sediments which have been stockpiled or are being transported should be covered with tarpaulin: - Leakage of pollutants or leaching from excavated soil should be prevented by storing on an impermeable surface;
+- 5.8.1 The following mitigation measures will be implemented during the construction phase to minimise any potential exposure to contaminated soils or groundwater:- - Site workers should wear gloves, masks and other protective clothing where exposure to vapour or contaminated soil may be encountered; - Contaminated materials should be removed with bulk earth movers to prevent human contact: - Adequate washing facilities should be provided and smoking/eating should be prohibited in the area; - Contaminated sediments which have been stockpiled or are being transported should be covered with tarpaulin;

-- Only licensed waste haulers should be used to collect and transport any contaminated material to an appropriate disposal site and procedures should be developed to ensure that illegal disposal of wastes does not occur; and - The necessary waste disposal permits should be obtained, as required, from the appropriate authorities, in accordance with the Waste Disposal Ordinance (Cap 354), Waste Disposal (Chemical Waste) (General) Regulation (Cap 354), as required: - 5.8.2 Mitigation measures will also be determined with reference to EPD's documents such as "The Guidance Manual for Use of Risk-based Remediation Goals for Contaminated Land Management (Dec 2007)", "The Guidance Notes for Contaminated Land Assessment Remediation (Aug 2007)", and "The Guidance Notes for Investigation and Remediation of Contaminated Sites of Petrol Filling Stations, Boatyards, and Car Repair/Dismantling Workshops (May 1999)".
+- Leakage of pollutants or leaching from excavated soil should be prevented by storing on an impermeable surface; - Only licensed waste haulers should be used to collect and transport any contaminated material to an appropriate disposal site and procedures should be developed to ensure that illegal disposal of wastes does not occur; and - The necessary waste disposal permits should be obtained, as required, from the appropriate authorities, in accordance with the Waste Disposal Ordinance (Cap 354), Waste Disposal (Chemical Waste) (General) Regulation (Cap 354), as required. - 5.8.2 Mitigation measures will also be determined with reference to EPD's documents such as "Guidance Manual for Use of Risk-based Remediation Goals for Contaminated Land Management (December 2007)", "Guidance Notes for Contaminated Land Assessment and Remediation (August 2007)", and "Practice Guide for Investigation and Remediation of Contaminated Land (August 2011)".